Rigidity: Transmission Design Considerations

 This is equivalent to a Torsional-Rigidity at the pivot of .
 This is the same as Equation 5, above.

 The designs of levers are many and varied.
-There are many conventional theory of deflection of beams.
+There are many conventional theories for the deflection of beams.
 In practice, well designed levers are seldom a significant source of elasticity in transmissions, unless they are very long.

 The elongation and compression of link (pull or push-rods) are analogous of a chain, described above, and the relationship between the stiffness of a link and the torsional rigidity at a lever pivot is exactly the same as between a chain and its chain-wheel shaft.
 Equation 5 applies.